YOUR COMPANY IS LOOKING FOR FINANCE FACTORING!

 Who are the parties directly involved in a factoring transaction?

-The three parties in a transaction involving factor loans are the company selling its accounts receivables, the factor that purchases those receivable and finally, your customer.
+The three parties in a transaction involving invoice financing and factoring services via factor loans are the company selling its accounts receivables, the factor that purchases those receivables and finally, your customer.

 Click here for the business finance track record of 7 Park Avenue Financial